Aswin-Prasannakumar/lidarsomeipcsv/README.md

 in linker, additional dependencies, set vsomeip3.lib;ws2_32.lib;
-Also if warning for code 4996 appears, in properties, c/c++, advanced, disable specific warnings set to 4996 copy the csv file lidar_data.csv in any place and update the location in the publisher .sln
+Also if warning for code 4996 appears, in properties, c/c++, advanced, disable specific warnings set to 4996 copy the csv file lidar_data.csv in any place and update the location in the publisher .sln change the replay timing to false if there is no need to simulate the actual time between frames